 This lemongrass tea recipe uses just 2 ingredients (maybe 3 if you add a sweetener) and is done in 20 minutes.
 In that time, your kitchen will be filled with the most wonderful lemony smell.
 And you’ll never want to use another teabag to make lemongrass tea again.

-No surprise here!
 I have a lemongrass plant in my garden.
 In the Caribbean, we call it fever grass.
-You can guess what we use it for!
-Ha!

-The plant grows really quickly so I never run out of leaves to make this easy lemongrass tea recipe.
+The plant grows really quickly so you can never truly over-harvest the leaves to make this easy lemongrass tea recipe.

-You’ll find lemongrass at your local Asian markets.
+Fresh lemongrass is not that hard to find.
+It should be available at your local Asian store or market.
 If you are buying a large bunch, wash them with warm water and pop them in the freezer.
-It stays well (but it’s better to make this tea with the fresh stuff!).
+You can use the frozen stalks to make the tea… but I prefer to use the fresh stuff!

 I picked one stalk for this recipe and discarded the roots.
 There’s an outer skin on the stalks I usually remove and discard too.

 After washing everything with warm water, I fold the stalk and use the leaves to tie a knot.
 That goes into a small pot with 3 cups of water.